jss367/jss367.github.io/_posts/2022-02-01-high-performance-models-on-tabular-data.md

 ## Neural Network with FastAI

-I've had poor-to-mixes results with neural networks and hyperopt.
+I've had poor-to-mixed results with neural networks and hyperopt.
 But I still included it because I thought it might be helpful.

 ```python